For many directors, insolvency is a fearful prospect that carries a lot of uncertainty.

 Directors Redundancy in Liquidation

 Where directors have been employed by a company trading for more than two years, and PAYE has been paid, directors redundancy is offered by the government.
 You can also claim for holiday pay, unpaid wages and certain other statutory entitlements.

 The average directors redundancy payment in the UK is £12,000.

 Once the liquidator (insolvency practitioner) takes control of the company, his responsibility is to maximise the return for creditors.
 If he discovers money owed from a director, this is classed as a business asset like any other and must be called in.
 In the most serious cases, IP’s are forced into taking legal action against the directors, possibly forcing them into bankruptcy, to get the debt paid.

-Once the Business is Liquidated, Can you be the Director of another Limited Company?
+Can You be the Director of another Limited Company after Liquidation?